Which of the following best describes the difference between a fo... | Channels for Pearson+

 1

-Identify the key terms: 'food chain' and 'food web'.
-Understand that a food chain is a linear sequence of organisms where each is eaten by the next member in the chain.
+Step 1: Understand the definitions of a food chain and a food web.
+A food chain is a linear sequence of organisms where each organism is eaten by the next one in the chain.
+A food web, on the other hand, is a complex network of interconnected food chains within an ecosystem.

-Recognize that a food web is a more complex network of multiple food chains that are interconnected, showing how different chains overlap and interact.
+Step 2: Analyze the options provided in the problem.
+The first option suggests a difference based on the types of organisms included, which is incorrect.
+The second option confuses the representation of energy flow and physical connections, which is not accurate.
+The third option incorrectly categorizes ecosystems.

-Consider the options given: The first option incorrectly states that a food chain includes only herbivores, which is not true as it includes various trophic levels.
+Step 3: Focus on the correct answer provided.
+It states that a food chain is a linear sequence, while a food web is a complex network.
+This highlights the structural difference between the two concepts.

 Watch next